clustermin/fastcron/src/content/docs/questions/why-cronjob-disabled-failures.md

 You will receive a [cron notification](/integrations) (via email, Slack, or webhook) when your cronjob was disabled because of failures.

-When your cronjob fails half of the threshold, we will back off linearly.
+When your cronjob fails 3 consecutive times, we will back off linearly.
-For example, with a failure threshold of 1 consecutive failures:
+For example, with a failure threshold of 10:
-- After 5 consecutive failures, we remove the next queued execution.
+- After 3 consecutive failures, we remove the next queued execution.
-- After 6 consecutive failures, we remove the next 2 queued executions.
+- After 4 consecutive failures, we remove the next 2 queued executions.
-- After 7 consecutive failures, we remove the next 3 queued executions.
+- After 5 consecutive failures, we remove the next 3 queued executions.
-- After 8 consecutive failures, we remove the next 4 queued executions.
+- ...
-- After 9 consecutive failures, we remove the next 5 queued executions.
+- After 9 consecutive failures, we remove the next 7 queued executions.
 - After 10 consecutive failures, we disable your cronjob.

 The removed queued executions have no [`payload`](/reference/cron#cron_run) and are within: